 The quality of available customer data has changed as well.
 According to The Economist, big data is no longer just predefined digital information — databases of names, age, sex, and income.
-The new economy is now about analysing rapid real-time flows of mostly unstructured data: consumer social media comments on luxury forums, affluent influencers photo feeds on Instagram, high-end customer engagement across an omnichannel purchase funnel.
+The new economy is now about analyzing rapid real-time flows of mostly unstructured data: consumer social media comments on luxury forums, affluent influencers’ photo feeds on Instagram, and high-end customer engagement across an omnichannel purchase funnel.

 In parallel, luxury companies continue to invest every year in data analytics software, hardware, and services.
 IDC estimates that the market for big data analytics surpassed USD $200 billion in 2020, driven by companies’ interest in managing and extracting value from the large amount of customer data available to them.
-As a result, professionals with the knowledge and skills to analyse such data are in high demand and luxury brands compete to hire the best digital talents available.
+As a result, professionals with the knowledge and skills to analyze such data are in high demand, and luxury brands compete to hire the best digital talents available.

 Top luxury brands embrace data-driven marketing

 Big data provides luxury professionals with the ability to collect valuable customer insights without the need to discuss them with their affluent consumers.
-Such information can offer high-end brands with vital insights into their customer’s lifestyles, shopping preferences, and purchase behaviours.
+Such information can offer high-end brands with vital insights into their customer’s lifestyles, shopping preferences, and purchase behaviors.

 “Millennials and Generation Z affluent consumers enjoy an increasingly abundant and readily-available offering when shopping for luxury goods,” explains Simon Beauloye, co-founder and CTO of mOOnshot digital.
 “While digital-first brands tend to be at the forefront of data collection and insights analytics, traditional luxury brands have a unique competitive advantage thanks to the sheer size of their offline retail presence.
 Brands who are capable of combining their online customer data with offline insights will gain market shares.“